brightly-salty/qbcanon/literature/european.md

 - deformed bell ringer Quasimodo saves Esmeralda but she is later executed and he kills Claude

 Hermani

-#### Eugene Ionesco

-- originally Romanian

-Rhinoceros,

-Jack, or the Submission

-Amedee

-The New Tenant

-The Future is in eggs

-A stroll in the air

-Exit the King

-Macbett

-The Chairs

-- Obviously absurdist.
-Man, woman, chair
-- He tells a story that begins, "Then at Last we Arrived" she takes salt to forget it
-- He hires an orator to tell his story
-- A lady, a colonel, a photo engraver, and Belle all show up.
-They all need chairs
-- The man and woman throw themselves out the window.
-The orator speaks unintelligibly, then writes unintelligibly, then leaves.

-The Bald Soprano

-- The Smiths live in a house where everything is English.
-They wonder if the oil they bought is good
-- They discuss the dead Bobby Watson.
-His death date keeps going farther back in time, then he is multiple people, then he is getting married.
-- Mary announces that the Martins have entered
-- The Martins don't know each other, but deduce they are married.
-    Their daughter Alice has one red and one white eye.
-- The Fire Chief arrives
-- Everyone argues

-The Lesson

-- (Permanently Staged at the Theater de la Huchette in Paris)
-- A man kills his fortieth math student

-The Killer

-- Berenger finds the Radiant City
-- A killer drowns people after luring them to see a picture of the colonel
-- Berenger tries to convince the killer to quit killing, but it doesn't work

 #### Pierre Choderlos de Laclos